 The Program Review Committee is a standing committee of the Citrus College Steering Committee.
 The purpose of the committee is to:

-- facilitate development, implementation, and assessment of student learning outcomes across the campus community
+- facilitate development, implementation, and assessment of student learning outcomes (SLOs) and service area outcomes (SAOs) across the campus community

 Program Review Coordinator